 Again: if your goal is to sterilize water, freezing is not a safe choice.
 Instead, boil water to disinfect it.
 That will irreversibly destroy all proteins that germs can’t survive.
 And it’s true for all kinds of liquids, including raw milk.

 Freeze-drying (aka lyophilization) is a process used to freeze materials and then remove the frozen water by sublimation (so ice turns directly into vapor leaving out the liquid phase).
 It’s a widespread food processing and preservation method.

 According to a study, freeze-drying decreases the initial number of bacteria to some extent but it doesn’t kill all of them.
 Researchers found that the survival rate of the bacteria ranged widely from 33.5% to 85.2% shortly after freeze-drying and it depended on many factors, including the species of the microbe and the duration of storage (7).

 So make sure you always label those foods (like uncooked meat, eggs, etc.) after freeze-drying that need to be cooked to a safe temperature before consumption.

 On the one hand, freezing is a safe and convenient way to store food.
 It prevents bacterial growth, therefore keeps food fresh for a long time.
-Make sure you keep your freezer set to 0° F (or below) and don’t forget to check the temperature regularly to prevent bacteria from multiplying.
+Make sure you keep your freezer set to 0° F (or below) and don’t forget to check the temperature regularly to prevent bacteria and other germs from multiplying.